NzBish/Assignment-3/README.md

   3. Password must be between 7 and 15 alphanumeric characters and contain at least one upper case letter (no special characters allowed)
   4. Password and repeated password must match.
 Todo(Tony)

 3.Welcome Page: A short welcome message (including user’s name) and usage instructions.
-(Katie)
+Done(Katie)

 4.Search Page: A search dialog where the user can enter a query.
 The query should be matched to product names and all products with a full or partial match should be displayed.
 If no matches found, display an appropriate message.